stormpath/stormpath-sdk-java/docs/source/tutorial.rst

 ``/oauth/token`` endpoint.
 There is no additional coding required on your part to make use of the Token Management feature.

+#if( $springboot )
+You may notice that there is no class in this part of the tutorial that extends ``WebSecurityConfigurerAdapter``.
+In this particular case, *all* user-defined paths are locked down.
+This is the default for Spring Security and the Stormpath Spring Security integration follows suit.

+If you fire up the tutorial app and browse to the home page: http://localhost:8080/, you will be redirected to `/login`.
+#end

 .. _wrapping-up:

 Wrapping Up